Bristol East

 Bristol East is a constituency recreated in 1983 covering the eastern part of the City of Bristol, represented in the House of Commons of the UK Parliament since 2005 by Kerry McCarthy of the Labour Party.

 Constituency profile

-Bristol East covers Fishponds, St Anne's and Brislington.
+Bristol East covers St Anne's and Brislington.
+Since 2024, it has also covered Lawrence Hill.

 History

 First creation

 The seat was first created in 1885.
 Boundaries were slightly altered in 1918 and Bristol East was abolished in a comprehensive review of the local seats for the 1950 general election.